 - Utfyllende bestemmelser for graden master i teknologi (300 studiepoeng) ved Faktulet for naturvitenskap og teknologi (only in Norwegian).

-- Regulations for examinations at UiT The Arctic University of Norway
+- Regulations for studies and examination at UiT The Arctic University of Norway